Uninett/nav/doc/howto/manual-install-on-debian.rst

 11. Installing and configuring Graphite
 =======================================

 NAV uses Graphite_ to store and retrieve time-series data.
-A `somewhat outdated guide for installing Graphite for use with NAV on a Debian system can be found in the wiki <https://nav.uninett.no/wiki/graphite_on_debian>`_.
-This guide will be updated and included in the official documentation.
+See the :doc:`how-to guide for installing Graphite for use with NAV on a Debian system
+</howto/installing-graphite-on-debian>`.

 .. _Graphite: http://graphite.readthedocs.org/